 Typically, disposing of gray water while long term boondocking is the most pressing disposal issue.
 Fortunately, there are many ways to mitigate gray water without a trip to the dump station.
 Here are 5 hacks to minimize the amount of gray water that enters your gray tank(s).

-Those that want to get creative during their long term boondocking stay might want to consider evaporating their gray water or using one of the other creative ideas developed at the annual Burning Man event.
+Those that want to get creative during their long term boondocking stay might want to consider evaporating their gray water.
+Or, use one of the other creative ideas developed at the annual Burning Man event.

 Many who enjoy long term boondocking have resigned themselves to employing the “Blue Boy” to transport the contents of their black and gray tanks to the nearest dump station.
 Others who prefer not to tote their own bodily waste around in a Blue Boy often opt for a composting toilet.

 Most of the garbage generated while boondocking is from food packaging.
-Minimize what you will eventually need to throw away by “unpackaging” food at the grocery store and placing the edible part inside Tupperware or other reusable containers.
-Then throw away the original packaging while you are still “in town” where there are garbage cans, typically at the grocery store you patronize.
+Minimize what you will eventually need to throw away by “unpackaging” food at the grocery store.
+Place the edible part inside Tupperware or other reusable containers.
+Then throw away the original packaging.
+Do it while you are still “in town” where there are garbage cans, typically at the grocery store you patronize.